glopez42/robotica/readme.md

 python startGA.py
 ```

+Before launching the algorithm, `CoppeliaSim` should be running and loaded with the scene provided in `/scenes`.

 ## Results

-During the algorithm execution, a JSON will be generated and stored in the folder `/reports` cointaining information about the evolution of the population, best individual, execution time, etc. In order to analyse this reports, a Jupyter Notebook is provided in the folder `/analysis`, showing different metrics and diagrams to visualize the results provided by the algorithm.
+During the algorithm execution, a JSON will be generated and stored in the folder `/reports` cointaining information about the evolution of the population, best individual, execution time, etc. In order to analyse these reports, a Jupyter Notebook is provided in the folder `/analysis`, showing different metrics and diagrams to visualize the results provided by the algorithm.